Santa Barbara Annulment and Legal Separation Lawyers

 The requirements for obtaining an annulment of a marriage in California are strict.
-To find out if you are eligible, contact the experienced Santa Barbara divorce attorneys at Kaspar & Lugay, LLP.
+To find out if you are eligible, contact the experienced Santa Barbara divorce attorneys at Santa Barbara Divorce Lawyer.
 Our consultations include an explanation of your rights and options, and, should you choose to hire us, assistance with preparing your petition accurately and effectively – otherwise the court may deny your request and you may be forced to proceed with divorce.

 Celebrity Couples Have Mixed Results with Legal Separation

 Learn More About Divorce Alternatives